Does American Airlines Group (AAL) Pay a Dividend? (2026)

 American Airlines has prioritized reducing its large debt load over returning cash to shareholders, so it has not paid a regular common dividend in recent years.
 Investors should confirm current capital-return policy directly with company filings before assuming any payout.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with AAL's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with AAL's investor relations page or your broker before acting on them.